-Ventilation Air From Outdoors (Figure 2)
+Ventilation Air From Outdoors

 Provide extra fresh air by using ventilation grills or ducts.
 You must provide two permanent openings: one within 12" of the ceiling and one with 12" of the floor.
 Connect these items directly to the outdoors or spaces open to the outdoors.
 These spaces include attics and crawl spaces.
-In most cases for direct communication with the outdoors or direct communication through a vertical duct a free area opening of one square inch per 4,000 BTU/Hr of heater input rating for each grill.
-If a horizontal duct is used, a grill free area or duct opening shall have a free area opening of one square inch per 2,000 BTU/Hr for each grill.
-Follow the National Fuel Code ANSI Z223.1/NFPA54, Air for Combustion and Ventilation for required size of ventilation grills or ducts.
+In most cases for direct communication with the outdoors or direct communication through a vertical duct a free area opening of one square inch per 4,000 BTU/HR of heater input rating for each grill.
+If a horizontal duct is used, a grill free area or duct opening shall have a free area opening of one square inch per 2,000 BTU/HR for each grill.
+Follow the National Fuel Code, ANSI Z223.1/NFPA 54, Air for Combustion and Ventilation, or applicable local codes, for required size of ventilation grills or ducts.